Christopher Moltisanti: Season 4

-Season five
+Season 5

 Chris and Paulie are put in charge of a cigarette smuggling operation.
 While Chris is traveling to North Carolina to pick up cigarettes, Tony and Adriana are involved in a car accident.
 Rumors begin to spread that the crash was caused by Adriana performing oral sex on Tony.
 Chris finds out, gets drunk, starts a fight with Vito, and pulls a gun on Tony in the Bada Bing.
 Tony is prepared to kill Chris, but their cousin Tony Blundetto steps in and saves his life.
-Tony B arranges a meeting with a doctor who treated Tony and Adriana, who explains that both passengers were upright and had their seat belts fastened when it occurred.
+Tony B. arranges a meeting with the doctor who treated Tony and Adriana, who explains that both passengers were upright and had their seat belts fastened when it occurred.
 Chris reconciles with Vito and Tony.

 Chris later travels to his uncle Pat Blundetto's farm alongside Tony and Tony B. They help Pat move bodies hidden on the farm as Pat is planning to move away.
 While there, Chris recalls being bullied by the two Tonys, and they exhibit such behavior by ribbing him over his addiction problems.

 Throughout this time, Chris maintains a turbulent and sometimes violent relationship with Adriana.
 He indulged her aspirations for a career in music by allowing her to produce a demo and later giving her a club to run.
 They became engaged before he is sent to rehab.
 However, after he learns that Adriana has reluctantly provided information to the FBI, he turns to Tony rather than accept her plea to join her in witness protection.
 Tony sends Silvio Dante to meet with Adriana, purportedly to drive to the hospital to visit Chris, but in reality, he executes her in the woods.
 Chris relapses into heroin use and weeps to Tony out of grief for Adriana.